Tomas-Gaspar/cpd/assign2/doc/README.md

 ### Fault Tolerence

-When players are waiting to find a match a heartbeat protocol ensures that matches aren't created with clients that have lost their connection..
-If the heartbeeat protocol detects a broken connection, the player is not removed from the queue but is marked as not present.
+When players are waiting to find a match, a heartbeat protocol ensures that matches aren't created with clients that have lost their connection.
+If the heartbeat protocol detects a broken connection, the player is not removed from the queue but is marked as not present.
 This way, if the client reenters the queue, their position is preserved.

 ### Concurrency
-A reentrant lock was used to ensure thread safety and race conditions.
-This lock managed access to shared data structures, allowing multiple threads to synchronize effectively without conflicts.
+We used a reentrant lock to ensure thread safety and race conditions.
+This lock manages access to shared data structures, allowing multiple threads to synchronize effectively without conflicts.

 To prevent slow clients from causing system-wide delays, timeout mechanisms were implemented, particularly in the heartbeat protocol and the guessing functionality.